 The Bright Start School Age Childcare Grant Scheme was launched on the 27 March 2014 and aims to create or sustain school age childcare provision - breakfast clubs, after school clubs and summer schemes aimed at the 4-14 age group.
 There have been three calls for applications to the Grant Scheme, which has sustained and created approximately 2,500 school age childcare places in areas of disadvantage, on the schools estate and in rural areas.

-The Health and Social Care board (HSCB) is the Managing Agent for the Grant Scheme.
+The Department of Health is the Managing Agent for the Grant Scheme.

 You can access the interim evaluation via the link below: